Icxylol/IcxysStuff/README.md

-UPDATE SOON

 ----------------------

-Copyright 2023, Icxy & Nova Staff Team
+Copyright 2024, Icxy & Nova Staff Team

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.